deep-diver/Jasmine-Unittest/README.md

 - Each feed will bring up a list of articles asynchronously.
 - The main purpose of this project is not building feed web-site.
 - The main purpose is using Jasmine on the web site for unit test.

+## Instruction
+- All required dependencies have to be located.
+- Open index.html file on a web-browser (preferably Google Chrome).
+- Scroll down to the bottom.
+- You will see all jasmine testing result.
+- or You could click on each test to see the result.

 ## Test cases
 - Tests on RSS feeds